bcm-uga/SSMPG2022/Woolly marmot/README.md

 - SCW: Super Cold Winter
 - DR: Density of Rocks
 - TSP: Tons of Skiing Potential
-- NTS: Number of Tourist in Summer
+- NTS: Number of Tourists in Summer

 Ten individuals were sampled at 61 source localities.